 Ordering live lobster can be a hassle, especially if you’ve never done it before.
 If this is your first time buying seafood from an online retailer, you might not know what to expect.
 To set the stage, we’ve included the below price grid.
 These are the costs you’ll be working with if you want to order fresh lobster online.

 Now that you know the types of prices and shipping a live lobster purchase will require, here’s how to actually make the purchase.
 This is a shortened, bulleted guide designed for folks who want to cut to the chase.
-For more elaborate explanations of these concepts and practices, see our complete guide to purchasing lobster online.
+For more elaborate explanations of these concepts and practices, see our post to best lobster delivery online.

 How to Order Fresh Lobster Online